The Team

 Instructor

-Angela Rangel was born & raised in Wichita, KS where her affinity for the arts blossomed.
+Angela was born & raised in Wichita, KS where her affinity for the arts blossomed.
 She pursued these artistic interests & earned a BFA in ceramics from Wichita State University in 2019.
 Throughout her career in ceramics, she has had the privilege to spend time learning at arts institutions such as: Anderson Ranch Arts Center, Northern Clay Center & Arrowmont School of Arts & Crafts.
 In 2021, she made the move to Kansas City, MO and has since intertwined herself with the local arts scene.
 Currently, Rangel is a teaching artist at the Ford Learning Center located inside of the Nelson-Atkins Museum of Art & continues her ceramics practice at Cherry Pit Collective, a local artist studio dedicated to uplifting woman & non-binary artists.
 In her free time, she enjoys spending cozy evenings at home with her two kitties, searching for treasures at secondhand shops or picnicking at Loose Park.

 Loralai Kruid